AXGKl/unicode-kills-python3/README.md

+*Before putting together arguments against Python3's string type, here a longish explanation why Py2's bytes str type is what we want*

-# Python2 With A Working DefaultEncoding: An Ideal World
+# Python2 With A Working DefaultEncoding: We Had It All.

 Arguments For Py2 DefaultEncoding UTF-8 and Against the Py3 Paradigm That Text Equals Unicode